 - AEAF manages the Donald W. Reynolds Governor’s Cup competition online through iStart, a project of the Ewing M. Kauffman Foundation.
 A team must set up an account in iStart to entering the competition.
 See “Team Registration on iStart” for more information and instructions.

-- Each team must submit an “Intent to Compete” in the 2015 Donald W. Reynolds Governor’s Cup via iStart by 5:00 p.m.
-Friday, January 30, 2015, regardless of whether they intend to enter a business plan or are still undecided.
+- Each team must submit an “Intent to Compete” via iStart by 5:00 p.m.
+Friday, January 30, 2015, whether they intend to enter a business plan or are still undecided.
 See “Submitting Intents to Compete” for more information and instructions.

 - In addition to the Undergraduate and Graduate competition tracks, teams also have the opportunity to compete in the Agriculture and Innovation tracks.
 Teams planning to enter one or both of these divisions should indicate these intents accordingly while completing the Intent to Compete in iStart.
 If only one teams enters a track, there will be no competition in that track.

-- Each team may submit only one business plan into the competition.
+- Teams cannot submit more than one business plan into the competition.

-- The management team outlined in the plan will contain the names of individuals (if any) who are not associated with the college or university.
-Presenting group members must be students and have a key role on the company’s management team (i.e., CEO, COO, VP, etc.).
+- The management team outlined in the plan must include the names of individuals (if any) who are not associated with the college or university.
+Presenting group members must be eligible students and have a key role on the company’s management team (i.e., CEO, COO, VP, etc.).
 Non-student members of the venture’s management team may not participate in any competition presentations.

 - Previous efforts to establish the business or participating in business-like activities which include, but are not limited to the following: attempts to raise capital, developing and presenting the business plan to potential investors, and conducting substantial market research outside of the 2014-2015 academic year will be disqualified.
 This includes business plans that were submitted to AEAF in previous Donald W. Reynolds Governor’s Cup competitions.